Expat Essentials

-(Editor’s note: This post on Europe recruiting American scientists and researchers is part of Dispatches’ Tech Tuesday series.
-It will be updated as more programs and initiatives come online.)
+(Editor’s note: This post on Europe recruiting American scientists and researchers was posted originally as part of Dispatches’ Tech Tuesday series.
+It is updated as more programs and initiatives come online.)

 Winston Churchill said it best … never let a good crisis go to waste.
 We’re not bragging or anything, but when Trump 2.0 started, we told you this was the moment Europe should start recruiting American talent, from medical researchers to engineers to the quants and mathematicians.

-When Trump was reelected president of the United States this past November we wrote:
+When Trump was reelected president of the United States in November 2024, we wrote:

 The increasing political and economic instability sure to follow will make top American tech talent and entrepreneurs more open to overtures from companies such as ASML and NXP, who struggle to find great engineers and physicists as Europe ages and retires.